British Overseas citizen: United Kingdom

 British Overseas citizens are subject to immigration controls and have neither the right of abode or the right to work in the United Kingdom.
 BOCs are required to pay an immigration health surcharge to access National Health Service benefits when residing in the UK for longer than six months.

 European Union

 Before the United Kingdom withdrew from the European Union on 31 January 2020, full British citizens were European Union citizens.
-British Overseas citizens have never been EU citizens and did not enjoy freedom of movement in other EU countries.
+British Overseas citizens have never been EU citizens and did not enjoy freedom of movement for worker in other EU countries.
 They were, and continue to be, exempted from obtaining visas when visiting the Schengen Area.